sos-program/sos-program.github.io/docs/Wild Salmon Policy Background.md

 The Conservation Unit (CU) has been identified as the fundamental unit of biodiversity in the WSP.
 A CU is defined as a group of wild salmon sufficiently isolated from other groups that, if lost, are very unlikely to recolonize naturally within an acceptable timeframe (e.g. a human lifetime or a specified number of salmon generations) ([DFO 2005](./References)).
 <a href="https://waves-vagues.dfo-mpo.gc.ca/library-bibliotheque/334860.pdf">Pacific salmon Conservation Units</a> are delineated by their salmon ecology, life-history, and genetics.
+Although adaptive diversity of Pacific salmon occurs at a range of scales that include the species, CU, population and deme, the WSP identifies diversity at the scale of CUs as fundamental units that cannot be recolonized if lost.

 There are 377 current CUs defined across the five species of salmon managed by DFO in the Pacific Region ([Wade et al. 2019](./References.md)).
 Current is a specific CU designation.
 Current CUs are extant
 (i.e. not extirpated), and are either part of the original CU list developed by <a href="https://waves-vagues.dfo-mpo.gc.ca/library-bibliotheque/334860.pdf">Holtby and Ciruna (2007)</a>, or have been